xitobg/mediaelement-playlist-plugin/README.md

 ##Build it yourself and contribute

 - make sure you `$ npm install` before you run `$ grunt`, sass is required too (`$ gem install sass`)
-- `$ grunt build:dev` stores a debuggable demo in _dev/
+- `$ grunt build:dev` stores a debuggable demo in build/
-- `$ grunt build` stores a minified demo in _build/
+- `$ grunt build` stores a minified demo in build/
-- have a look at the demo.html files in either folder
+- have a look at the demo.html files for a demo
 - run `$ grunt watch` or just `$ grunt` to work on the source efficiently
-- open/live-reload _dev/demo.html in browser
+- open/live-reload demo.html in browser